IBM/unitxt/docs/docs/adding_format.rst

 It determines the positioning of the task `instruction`, `system_prompt` and `demos` the `source` query and required output form the model, the `target`.

-Below is in example of how to define the layout of the different pats.
+Below is in example of how to define the layout of the different parts.
 This example is based on this blog post explainging the prompt sturctre of the llama2 model: :ref:`Blog Post<https://huggingface.co/blog/llama2#how-to-prompt-llama-2>`

 So the actual template looks like this: